alesya-h/zenbook-duo-2024-ux8406ma-linux/README.md

 Requires same sudo setup as for the brightness sync.
 Most likely you want to run `duo bat-limit` or `duo bat-limit 75` (where 75 is your desired threshold percentage, 80 is used if omited) once at the start of your desktop session.

+If [automated setup](#automated-setup--background-services) is used, then it will run at boot to set battery to previously set limit.

 ## Automated Setup & Background Services

 There is an `install.sh` (run with `sudo ./install.sh`) file that will:

 - install the `duo` script and `gnome-monitor-config` to `/usr/local/bin`
 - run and enable background service for syncing backlight
+- run and enable background service for setting any battery limit on boot